Arun2254/selenium_notes/Selenium_Grid_Integration_With _Docker.md

 ##### **Selenium Grid – Overview: (Slide 4)**

 * Selenium Grid is used to run our tests on different OS/browsers in parallel.
 It's basically uses master-slaves (or hub-nodes) concept – where there is one master/hub and there are few slaves/nodes registered to the master/hub.
 When we send our tests to the master/hub for execution, based on the browser/OS requirements of the test, master will route the request to the appropriate nodes and get them executed.
 Thus it minimizes the overall execution time of the tests.
+* Here let me show you on what are my tests are related to and how are they designed as per Page Object Model pattern.
+* Show all the three classes under test.
+* automationpractice.xml and webappsecurity.xml

 ##### Selenium Grid- Setup Manually: (Slide 5)